Part of Framework Positioning

 It is a framework for:

-• observing behavior
+• observing behavior as system output

-• identifying operating rules
+• understanding input, meaning and operating rules

 HSP explains the system.
 Different modalities may help update it.